SpecSinGAN: Sound Effect Variation Synthesis Using Single-Image GANs: Discussion

 In future work, we plan to introduce user control over the synthesis, alongside increasing its plausibility and variation to be on par with real recordings.
 Another improvement would be the implementation of automatic hyperparameter tuning, given that, as discussed in Section \ref{experiments}, different sounds required different hyperparameters and, despite there being some intuitions on how to tune them, this still involves a manual process.

 We would also observe that, despite showing SpecSinGAN is a viable alternative to synthesise arbitrary one-shot sound effects, DSP-based systems are also capable of producing continuous streams of audio, as well as running in real-time with direct input from either human-interpretable controls or in-game parameters, granting them great adaptability.
-We also acknowledge that, while we focused on arbitrary sound effects, further listening studies need to be carried out to understand how SpecSinGAN compares to DSP methods such as \cite{fagerstrom2021one} for generating variations of target percussive sounds.
+We also acknowledge that, while we focused on arbitrary sound effects, further listening studies need to be carried out to understand how SpecSinGAN compares to DSP methods such as \cite{fagerstrom2021one} for generating variations of target percussive sounds and to \cite{greshler2021catch}, adapting it to work with shorter sounds at \SI{44.1}{\kilo\hertz}.
 We suggest, however, that SpecSinGAN can be useful in a contexts where 1)~sound designers need to produce novel variations of a specific pre-recorded sound, or 2)~data is scarce, in which case SpecSinGAN acts as a data augmentation tool.